gazedash/train-hurry-app/README.md

 It uses `redux-observable`, and `xstream`.
 The goal of this project is to practice reactive programming and TDD.

+App connects to WebSocket server and on each emitted message dispatches trainIncoming action and reminders actions.

 ```js
 const reminderEpic = (action$, store) =>
   action$